AndrewXu55/Spectro-Data-Analyzer/README.md

-# FDA ORISE Intern Code
+# Spectroscopic Data Analyzer
 **By:** Andrew Xu

 **Mentor:** Eshan Dahal with Assistance from Aldo Badano

 ## Purpose

 This repository contains Open-Source Data Analysis Software using Python libraries (`Tkinter`, `NumPy`, and `Matplotlib`) to conduct Spectroscopic Photon Counting Analysis with a built-in UI.
 It transfers Hexitech files into graphable data to detect radiation.
+This was part of my time as an ORISE intern at FDA.

 # Structure and Input/Output